 A quasi 2D pile is confined by inclined sidewalls and vertical rear and front walls, as shown in Fig. 3.
+This represents a thin slice of a 3D system.
 The inflow of material is controlled by an emitter above the pile, feeding material at variable flow rate.
 There is a 1.9 m wide outlet where the sidewalls meet.
 This is also the distance between the front and rear walls.
+The sidewalls are inclined 48° up to a plateau, where the distance between the sidewalls is 19.9 m.
 The discharge flow at the outlet is controlled with a control signal j(t).
 Particles become kinematic at the outlet, moving with a velocity $\mathbf{v}{\text{out}} = [0, 0, -j(t)]$.

 The particles are spherical with diameter 0.1 m, 0.16 m, 0.22 m, and 0.3 m, distributed by the mass ratio of 0.3, 0.5, 0.15, and 0.05, respectively, relative to the total mass.
 The specific mass density is 2500 kg/m3, elasticity 108 Pa, coefficient of restitution 0.0, friction coefficient 0.5 and rolling resistance coefficient 0.2.
-The sidewalls have inclination 20° and share the same contact parameters as the particles.
+The sidewalls share the same contact parameters as the particles.
 Frictionless boundary condition is applied on the vertical (front/rear) walls.
-The simulations are run with 0.017 s time-step and 200 projected Gauss-Seidel solver iterations.
+The simulations are run with 200 projected Gauss-Seidel solver iterations and 0.017 s time-step, set to avoid particles from tunneling through each other under the (time-implicit) numerical integration.
 Grid dimensions are $24 \times 1.9 \times 15$ m with $40 \times 3 \times 25$ voxels.
-The predicted velocity field is a mean field, trained on coarsegrained data that involve both spatial and temporal averaging.
+The predicted velocity field is a mean field, trained on coarse-grained data that involve both spatial and temporal averaging.
 Consequently, the particles in the reduced domain may be integrated with a different time-step than used in resolved DEM simulation.
 The Courant-Friedrichs-Lewy condition imply a time-step around 1 s or smaller for the given voxel size and flow rates.
-We use 0.17 s time-step for integrating the reducedorder model.
+We use 0.17 s time-step for integrating the reduced-order model, which is a factor 3.5 below the CLF condition.
+For the adaptive reduced DEM, velocities are predicted with a timestep of 0.17 s, but particle positions are integrated at the same frequency as the resolved DEM.

 Depending on the confinement geometry and material parameters, the granular media in a pile or silo is discharged either through funnel flow or mass flow.
 In funnel flow, the material divides into stagnant zones with no motion, and flow zones with shear flow stretching from the outlet to the surface of the pile.
 In mass flow there are no stagnant zones and all particles are in motion during discharge.
 The pile in Fig. 3 exhibits funnel flow during discharge.
-For modelling the velocity field, we assume that the bulk flow is quasi-stationary and depend only on the current outflow control signal j(t) and on the mass distribution $\rho(\mathbf{x},t)$.
+With a steep enough angle on the foundation, or small enough friction, this would instead have been mass flow.
+For modelling the velocity field, we assume that the bulk flow is quasi-stationary and depend only on the current outflow control signal j(t) and on the mass distribution $\rho(\mathbf{x}, t)$.
 Since the model converts the mass density into binary occupancy, the model can generally take the surface height function, h(x, y), as input and directly compute the occupancy underneath it.
 This is useful when running the model coupled to a real system instrumented with range sensors.